el-equipo-sin-nombre/Moons-of-Uranus/README.md

 For this project, we use the model of N-body, It works by calculating the path of motion of a body, based on its speed, position, and mass.

 The first thing that we need, is have all the parameters of each body, in this case:
+- Uranus:
+  - mass: 8.681 x 10^25 kg
-- Uranus: mass and position (the position is 0,0,0 because of is the framework)
+  - the position is 0,0,0 because of is the framework.
 - Mass, velocity and position of:
   - Cordelia
     - Mass: 0.044 x 10^18 kg